changeworld/azure-docs.ja-jp/articles/security/security-best-practices-and-patterns.md

 <properties
-   pageTitle="Azure のセキュリティのベスト プラクティスとパターン | Microsoft Azure"
-   description="この記事では、Azure セキュリティのベスト プラクティスとパターンの概要と、別の Azure リソースのセキュリティ ベスト プラクティスを精選した一覧を提供します。" services="azure-security"
-   documentationCenter="na"
-   authors="TomShinder"
+   pageTitle="Azure security best practices and patterns | Microsoft Azure" description="The article provides an introduction about Azure Security Best Practices and Patterns and a curated list of security best practices for different Azure resources." services="azure-security" documentationCenter="na" authors="TomShinder"